 pine forest

-Once again I walked in a snowy pine forest somewhere in southern Finland and looked at all those trees around me.
+Once again I walked in a snowy pine forest somewhere in Southern Finland and looked at all those trees around me.
 I came to think just how much genetic data must be stored inside those trunks - there’s a whole lotta zippin’ goin’ on!

 As we know, the annoying closing mechanism that too many jackets and pants are equipped with is called a zipper.
 You almost never think about how exactly it works until it breaks and makes you look like a moron.

-In the nature, however, genetic material is zipped together all over again when male and female gameophytes join and form the complete DNA of almost every tree.
+In the nature, however, genetic material is being zipped together all over again when male and female gameophytes join and form the complete DNA of almost every tree.

 Interestingly, there are also trees in the computer science data forest.
 And it is even more astonishing that those trees - namely, decision trees - also zip data together at a very fundamental level when you look carefully enough.